christoforos-nikolaou/MolBioMedClass/ClassEvaluation_15March2024.md

 #### 3. Data Exercises
 The complete processed collection of datasets may be found in a spreadsheet here: [Data](https://www.dropbox.com/scl/fi/04opizuhz0398lfcdp4n9/3DEnhancer_SATB1_Source_Data.xlsx?rlkey=ta0lmbv2ya3tk288jozwcdz6j&dl=0)
    a.
 Use the data you will find in the tab referring to Figures 4h/6b and split them in over/under-interacting loops according to the score of H3K27Ac (positive:over/negative:under).
 Then calculate the difference in log-fold-change between the two categories and assess its significance with a t-test.
    b.
 Do the same with the same data, this time by splitting the gene in those being part of a SATB1 loop vs those that aren't.
    c.
-Using the data from the tab referring to Figure 4f calculate the mean log-fold-change for all four categories (SATB1 or CTCF / over- or under-interacting loop)
+Using the data from the tab referring to Figure 4f calculate the mean log-fold-change for all four categories (SATB1 or CTCF / over- or under-interacting loop).
    d.
 Going back to tab Figure 4h/6b take the genes belonging to SATB1 over-interacting vs SATB1 under-interacting loop and perform a functional enrichment analysis.
 You may do this using [gProfiler](https://biit.cs.ut.ee/gprofiler/gost) by pasting the gene list in the query section.

 ### P7.
 Nuclear Role of IL33